 - plural possessive

-Add 's to plural words not ending in s; add just ' after the final s to plural words ending in s: the men's hat; the dogs' tails.
+Add 's to plural words not ending in s; add' after the finals to plural words ending in s: the men's hat; the dogs' tails.
 It is often recommended to reconstruct the sentence to avoid the plural possessive construction: The women's purses are in the house.

 Note: President Thomas prefers the use of 's with his name: President Thomas's house is located on North 18th Street

 - singular possessive

 Add 's too singular words not ending in s; add' after the finals to singular words ending in s: the man's hat; the iris' color.

 Do not abbreviate.
 Capitalize only when part of a formal title before a person's name.
 See Title, occupational titles.

 awards and decorations

 Capitalize names of awards and prizes, such as Bronze Star, Medal of Honor, etc. Capitalize award if it is part of the prize's full proper name: City of Destiny Award, New Tacoma Award, etc. If in doubt as to the full proper name of the prize, capitalize the award.